Cage Fight with Bruce Thornton

 And i.e.,

-it touches on things like generals one to three, four-star commenting in violation of Article 88 of the Uniform Code of Military Justice that were criticizing their commander-in-chief in a way that I think fits a definition of disparagement and things like Mark Milley calling his PL.
+it touches on things like generals one to three, four-star commenting in violation of Article 88 of the Uniform Code of Military Justice that was criticizing their commander-in-chief in a way that I think fits a definition of disparagement and things like Mark Milley calling his PL.

 So, the whole topic of what is the tension between generals and admirals and civilian control in a democracy is what Bruce explored.
+And then Bruce wrote the introduction and edited it all.

 And so, with that introduction,

-What did you find out?
+what did you find out?

-What did you find out, or Bruce,
+What did did you find out?
+Or

 what is similar, different,

-or irrelevant about the present status of this tension we're seeing, especially during the Trump administration, vis-à-vis what has happened in past Western consensual societies?
+or irrelevant about the present status of this tension we're seeing, especially during the Trump administration, vis-a-vis what has happened in past Western consensual societies?

+Well, thank you for having me on the show.
 And since you brought up the subject of my race yesterday,

 I would hope I'm forgiven for mentioning a couple other books, The Wages of Appeasement